WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

-The Post Author option displays a list of all registered authors on your site and allows you to change the author of the post by choosing a new author from the drop-down menu …
+The Post Author module displays a list of all your site’s registered authors and lets you change the author of the post by selecting a new author from the drop-down menu …

-Note: This section only displays on your post if you have multiple persons assigned the role of author on your web site.
+Note: This feature only displays on your post if there are multiple persons assigned the role of author on your website.

 Learn more about assigning different post authors in WordPress here:

 Next Step …

 Now that you know more about what the WordPress Post editor sections are, the next step is to learn how to actually create a new WordPress post.